Ivar Aasen - OKEA

 Development

-Ivar Aasen is a field in the northern part of the North Sea, 30 kilometres south of the Grane and Balder fields.
-The water depth is 110 metres.
-Ivar Aasen was discovered in 2008, and the plan for development and operation (PDO) was approved in 2013.
 The development comprises a production, drilling and quarters (PDQ) platform with a steel jacket and a separate jack-up rig for drilling and completion.
-Production started in 2016.
 The platform is equipped for tie-in of a subsea template planned for the development of the Hanz field, and for possible development of other nearby discoveries.
 First stage processing is carried out on the Ivar Aasen platform, and the partly processed fluids are transported to the Edvard Grieg platform for final processing and export.

 Reservoir